I want to update my Amazon Elastic Kubernetes Service (Amazon EKS) node groups using the newest Amazon Machine Image (AMI) versions.

 | stats count(*) as retry by requestURI, responseObject.message

-4. Select Custom from the top right to identify the date for the update.
-If there’s a node group update failure due to aggressive PDB, resposeObject.message describes the reason for the pod eviction failure.
+4. Choose Custom to identify the date for the update.
+If there's a node group update failure due to aggressive PDB, then resposeObject.message describes the reason for the pod eviction failure.

-5. If PDB caused the failure, modify the PDB using the following command.
-Then, upgrade the node group again:
+5. If PDB caused the failure, then modify the PDB.
+Run the following command, and then upgrade the node group again:

 $ kubectl edit pdb pdb_name;